 SCI Memorial Garden

-A small pocket of green and flowers, the Memorial Garden at Seamen’s, is a comfortable place to come for rest and relaxation.
+A small pocket of green and flowers, the Memorial Garden at Seamen’s, is a comfortable place to come for rest and relaxation, or to host a small garden party.

 MURAL and MAP at the SEAMEN’S CHURCH INSTITUTE